Importance of Oral Hygiene:

 We Need Your Help in Achieving Your Great New Smile :

 It is our responsibility to straighten your teeth.
 It is your responsibility to keep them clean.
 Our staff will provide you with all of the information you will need to maintain good oral hygiene throughout the course of treatment.
 It is up to you to comply with this.
 We also expect all of our patients to continue to visit their general dentist on a regular basis.
-Patients who have “excellent” oral hygiene during the extent of their treatment get to win special prizes and gift cards.

 Please read our brushing and flossing instructions below and use these rules to ensure optimal results of your orthodontic treatment.